burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 11. Designated initializers

 The mechanism from C99, called *"named initialization"* was not previously available in C++03/11/17.
+Now it is available.

 Example (from cpp reference):
 ```cpp